knalli/aoc2018/Readme.md

 * IDE (like IntelliJ/Golang): just execute the `test001/main.go`.

 ## License / Copyright
 Everything is free for all.

 Licensed under MIT.
-Copyright Jan Philipp
+Copyright Jan Philipp.